Aerodynamics at the Particle Level: Calculation of lift

 or, componentwise,

 $i = s$ denotes the component of the force and resulting acceleration along the surface and $i = n$ denotes the component normal to the surface.

-\subsection{Using Newton's Third Law: Effects on the air caused by the presence of the airfoil}
+\subsection{Using Newton\textquotesingle s Third Law: Effects on the air caused by the presence of the airfoil}

-At the surface of the airfoil, the pressure exerts a force in equal magnitude and opposite direction on the air and the airfoil.
+At the surface of the airfoil, the pressure exerts a force equal in magnitude and opposite in direction on the air.
 This pressure affects the air out to a distance of $\Delta y,$ often many airfoil chord lengths from the surface.
-Newton's second law in differential form is
+Newton\textquotesingle s second law in differential form is

 where